 for all $(\tuplevT, \tupleqT) \in \tupleVT \times \tupleQT$.

 The bilinear form $\mathcal B$ induces the discrete kernel spaces

-In order to mimic the structural properties of the continuous formulation, we assume that the discrete spaces are chosen such that the kernel structure of the bilinear form $\mathcal B$ is preserved at the discrete level. \begin{lemma} Assume the discrete spaces satisfy $ \div(\VelocityT)\subseteq \PressureT $ as well as \begin{itemize} \item[(A)] There exists $\beta_u>0$, independent of the mesh-size, such that
+In order to mimic the structural properties of the \answer{semi-discrete} formulation, we assume that the discrete spaces are chosen such that the kernel structure of the bilinear form $\mathcal B$ is preserved at the discrete level.